Head-to-Head Comparison

 PricingFreeFree

-Spence leads 10–3 across capabilities.
-Phia's unique advantage is dupe-finding for fashion — if you want a cheaper version of a designer piece, Phia does that well.
-But Phia has no connection to your finances.
-It can't tell you if you can afford something, what your cost-per-use would be, or what you'd be giving up.
+Spence leads 10 to 3 across capabilities.
+Phia's narrow advantage is dupe-finding for fashion: if you want a cheaper version of a designer piece, Phia can surface that.
+But a cheaper item is not automatically a smart purchase.
+Phia does not connect to your finances, calculate cost-per-use, or evaluate the tradeoff.
 And it only works for fashion.

 What is Phia?